perlsdiver/InteractiveDataVizPortfolio/README.md

 **Abstract for updated tutorial**

-This visualization demonstrates how to make an area chart with a small data set.
+This visualization demonstrates how to make an area chart with a small data set, with a tooltip.
 It depicts annual population estimates of persons experiencing homelesssness in the United States from 2007-2022.

 **Abstract for final project**